slavanga/baseguide/README.md

 ## Philosophy

 Baseguide is a framework in the truest sense and does not try to be a complete UI library.
-As the following list shows, it strives to force as less opinons as possible.
+As the following list shows, it strives to force as less opinions as possible.

 * Breakpoints and other settings are held in sass maps to be the most flexible
 * Class names can have prefixes for objects, components and utilities